FiloSottile/mostly-harmless/source/_posts/2014-05-28-salt-and-pepper.markdown

 Everyone will tell you that the best practice for password storage is [sb]crypt with random salt.
 Ok, we got that and even maybe got everyone to agree.
 But let me bump that up a notch: do you know what pepper is?

 The concept of peppering is simple: **add a extra fixed, hardcoded salt**.
+(On top of what you are already doing, obviously.)

 That is, do something like: